BAMresearch/Trinamic_TMCL_IOC/README.md

 This package is in the early stages of development.
 Contributions and feedback are welcome.
 Tasks to do include:
-  - make a method that updates the axis parameters from the EPICS fields (in case we're adjusting the axis parameters via EPICS).
-  - make a method that allows us to update the offset value.
-This should perhaps adjust the user limits too...
-  - make a convenience method that allows us to set the current position to zero user value
-  - make a method that starts a home action when HOMF or HOMR is set to 1.
+  v make a method that updates the axis parameters from the EPICS fields (in case we're adjusting the axis parameters via EPICS). v make a method that allows us to update the offset value.
+This should perhaps adjust the user limits too... v make a convenience method that allows us to set the current position to zero user value v make a method that starts a home action when HOMF or HOMR is set to 1. e enable and test axis inversion (parameter 251 on Trinamics boards) (enabled, not testd yet)
   - tie the above together with a neat bow.
+  - assure the axis does not move if we try a move beyond limits.
   - check the limit switch setting: is the "right" limit switch the negative or positive limit?

 ## License